 New Highs and Lows

-PokéViews New Highs & Lows measures how many actively traded cards are trading at new 30-day highs or new 30-day lows.
-It shows whether buying pressure or selling pressure is dominating the market at a given time.
+PokéViews New Highs & Lows measures the percentage of actively traded cards hitting new 30-day price highs or lows.
+This reveals whether buying pressure or selling pressure is dominating the market.
+Toggle between All Cards and $50+ to see how strength differs across price tiers.
 Updated daily.

 Loading…